sguox002/leetcode/leetcode-all.md

 - use brick first, when brick is not enough, replace the one using most bricks with a ladder.
 - use ladder first, when ladder is used up, replace a ladder with min bricks needed.
 ->>

 ## graph
+<<-1311	Get Watched Videos by Your Friends    		43.8%	Medium
+n people from 0 to n-1.
+array WatchedVideos[i] are the list of videos watched by ith person array friend[i] are the list of friends for ith person. given an id, and k, return the videos watched by id's k-level friend, sorted descendently by frequency.
+- build a graph
+- bfs to kth level and get all the videos and store in hashmap.
+->>

+<<-1334	Find the City With the Smallest Number of Neighbors at a Threshold Distance    		46.0%	Medium
+given n cities and bidirectional edge [a,b,w] with weight.
+Return the city with the smallest number of cities that are reachable through some path and whose distance is at most distanceThreshold, If there are multiple such cities, return the city with the greatest number.
+- loop over each city and find number of reachable cities under threshold.
+- dijkstra to try the closest neighbors first.
+->>

+<<-1368	Minimum Cost to Make at Least One Valid Path in a Grid    		55.8%	Hard
+given a matrix with 1,2,3,4 representing right,left,down,up. you can modify a sign with cost 1.
+Return the min cost to make a valid path from top left to bottom right. if we can go from current cell to next cell, the cost is 0 if we cannot go from current cell to next cell, the cost is 1.
+ Equivalent problem is then find the shortest cost path from (0,0) to (m-1,n-1) dijkstra O(E+VlogV) using priority_queue
+ 01 BFS: O(E+V) using deque.
+0 cost is added in queue front, 1 cost is added to queue back, so we try 0 first. queue saves the position and cost to this position.
+(A simplified dijkstra)
+->>

+<<-1376	Time Needed to Inform All Employees    		56.2%	Medium
+employees form a tree structure. array manager gives each employee's manager, -1 indicates he is the head. informTime array is the time needed for employee[i] to inform its subordinates. the shortest time is the max path time, using adjacency matrix and dfs.
+->>

 <<-1436	Destination City    		77.2%	Easy
 destination has no outcoming edge.
 ->>